wdelfuego/nova-calendar/docs/installation.md

     }
     ```

 3. In your data provider, implement the `novaResources()` method to specify which Nova resources are to be included and which of their model's `DateTime` attributes define when the event starts and, optionally, when it ends.

     For example, let's say you:
 	- want to show all Nova users as single-day events on the date their accounts were created, and
 	- want to show a SomeEvent resource that has both `starts_at` and `ends_at` timestamps in its underlying Eloquent model

-	You would implement `novaResources()` as follows:
+	You would implement your `CalendarDataProvider` as follows:

     ```php
     namespace App\Providers;